Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Continuous Language Model Interpolation

-\textbf{Linear interpolation:} Figure \ref{fig:onedim} shows the effect of $\alpha$ on attribute score.
-For all of the attributes, when interpolating between the two fine-tuned models (Figure \ref{fig:onedim-sub1}), as $\alpha$ increases, there is a smooth increase in the attribute score for all of the control dimensions.
-The model output quality also remains high, as for every attribute the perplexity in the interpolation region is either less than or between the perplexities of the two fine-tuned models (Figure \ref{fig:onedim-perplexity}).
-These results indicate that for one control attribute, interpolating between two endpoint models yields fine-grained control over the model outputs.
-Furthermore, similarly to \cite{dekoninck2024controlled-dist}, the trend of increase with $\alpha$ appears linear in some cases (and nonlinear in others).
+\textbf{Linear interpolation:} Figure \ref{fig:one-dim-comparison-plot} shows the effect of $\alpha$ on attribute score when interpolating between each pair of fine-tuned anchor models.
+As $\alpha$ increases, there is a smooth and predictable increase in the attribute score for all of the control dimensions.
+Furthermore, linear interpolation follows the trend of the ground truth fine-tuned models more closely than either of the baselines while achieving similar perplexity and better diversity (Table \ref{tab:one-dim-comparison-table}).
+This demonstrates that interpolation can be used to approximate this continuous class of intermediate fine-tuned models by fine-tuning only $2$ endpoint models.
+In contrast, for the model arithmetic baseline, the unpredictability of the attribute score in the politeness and humor dimensions suggests that prompt-conditioned models provide somewhat inconsistent control in the continuous interpolation setting in comparison to fine-tuned models.
+We find similar results for other language models (Appendix \ref{sec:single_attribute_addl_models}) and diversity metrics (Table \ref{tab:diversity}).

+These results indicate that for one control attribute, weight interpolation between two endpoint models yields fine-grained control over the model outputs.
+Furthermore, the trend of increase with $\alpha$ appears linear in some cases.
 For the majority of the attribute dimensions (politeness, formality, and simplicity) we observe a linear increase in the score as $\alpha$ increases in the interpolation region.
-On the other hand, the other control dimensions (sentiment and humor) have a nonlinear increase in attribute score with $\alpha$ due to plateaus at one or more of the extremes.
+On the other hand, the other control dimensions (sentiment and humor) have a nonlinear increase in attribute score with $\alpha$ due to plateaus at the extremes.